 - Interest Categories

-There’s a lot of information here, and though it’s mostly aimed at helping bloggers who have websites that focus on blog content, it actually helps those with eCommerce shops make more money online too.
+There’s a lot of information here that can help bloggers who have websites that focus on blog content, or it can also help those with eCommerce shops make more money online too.

 To start, rather than deal with finding demographic and interest reports in Google Analytics, you can see this data right in your WordPress dashboard instead.

-Whether your value proposition is trying to convince people to subscribe to your newsletter or check out your online shop and make a purchase, knowing which landing pages are the most effective can help you make your business even better and ultimately build a bigger following.
+Whether your goal is to have people subscribing to your newsletter or making a purchase, knowing which landing pages are the most effective can help you make your business even better and ultimately build a bigger following.